 The Company records revenue associated with product development projects that it enters into with certain customers.
-In general, these development projects are complex, and the Company does not have certainty about its ability to achieve the project milestones.
-The achievement of a milestone is dependent on the Company's performance obligation, and requires acceptance by the customer.
-The Company recognizes revenue based on when the performance obligation is met.
-However, the Company does not recognize revenue in excess of an accepted milestone, as there would be uncertainty of payment for work that has not been accepted.
+In general, these product development projects are complex, and the Company does not have certainty about its ability to achieve the project milestones.
+The achievement of a milestone is dependent on the Company's performance obligation and requires acceptance by the customer.
+The Company recognizes this revenue at a point in time based on when the performance obligation is met.
 The payment associated with achieving the performance obligation is generally commensurate with the Company's effort or the value of the deliverable and is nonrefundable.
-The Company records the expenses related to these projects in research and development expense, in the periods such expenses were incurred.
+The Company records the expenses related to these product development projects in research and development expense, in the periods such expenses were incurred.

-The Company also records royalty revenue from its manufacturing partner, Dialog, based on shipments from Dialog to its customers.
+The Company records royalty revenue from its manufacturing partner, Dialog, and such royalty revenue is recognized at a point in time based on shipments from Dialog to its customers.